uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

     ##  mpg  cyl disp   hp drat   wt qsec   vs   am gear carb
     ##   34    8  472  335    5    5   23    1    1    5    8

+We have to use the tilde `~` to introduce a custom function, and `.x` to use the vector being processed.

+#### Challenge 2

+How can we find out the number of unique values in each variable of the `starwars` data.frame?

 ``` r
 map_int(starwars, ~ length(unique(.x)))
 ```